malthe/otto/otto/docs/reference.rst

 Asterix

-  The asterisk character ("*") matches any number of path segments (non-greedy).
+  The asterisk character ``"*"`` matches any number of path segments (non-greedy).
+Its value is always a tuple of unquoted path segments.

-  If it's named (e.g. ``*foo``), it will be passed by keyword argument to the controller.
+  There are two modes of operation.
+If the asterisk is immediately followed by a Python identifier, it will available from the match dictionary.

-  An unnamed asterisk (not immediately followed by an identifier) will invoke the the traverser.
-The publisher calls the traverser's ``resolve`` method with the path segments (a tuple) and passes the result to the controller as the first positional argument (before the request argument).
+  An anonymous asterisk invokes the object mapper.

   Examples of routes which use the asterisk::